hs950559/coryrylan.com/_posts/2016-04-04-converting-angular-1-components-to-angular-2.md

 </code>
 </pre>

+The first property in the component decorator is the `selector` this simply tells Angular what the HTML element should be.
+Ex: `<demo-app></demo-app>`.

 Looking at our template it looks similar to the Angular 1 component with some slight differences.
 First `ng-repeat` is now `ngFor`.
 The `*` is used to signal that this directive is a structural directive and will change the DOM structure of our template.
 Next look at the `product-item` component.

+### Template Syntax, Properties and Events

 <pre class="language-html">
 <code>